aditosoftware/liquibase-extended-cli/README.md

 #### context

-Takes an absolute file path and gets all contexts from it.
+Takes an absolute file path and gets all contexts from the given changelog and their linked changelogs.

 * Example Input: `C:\dev\project\.liquibase\Data\changelog.xml`
 * Example output: `["example", "workspace"]`.
 Every successful output is written to stdout.